 The only problem was, the referee hadn’t seen it.
 Which gave Nani an opportunity for some wonderfully unsporting behaviour more benefitting of a bastard centre-forward.

 After sneaking up behind the unassuming goalkeeper with an impromptu game of peek-a-boo, Nani did at least give Gomes a few seconds to work out what was going on.
 Was this Nani just waiting to make sure the ball was still live or was he wrestling with his conscience?

 If the latter, he quickly ignored it and embraced his inner sh*thouse to knock the ball past Gomes and into the net.
 What would the boss have wanted him to do?
 Kick it in the bloody net, obviously.

 The goal set up furious scenes of protest by the irate Spurs players while Nani wheeled away in celebration like a mischievous child who had gotten away with his bad behaviour.

 “What a farcical way to finish a game,” Spurs manager Harry Redknapp said at full-time.
 “It’s a handball, he’s deliberately handled it and it should have been a booking.
 Everyone has seen him do it so we think it’s a free-kick, it’s just the referee that doesn’t see it.

 “Everyone saw him do it so it’s a free-kick.
 You can’t lie on the floor and pull the ball back just because you’ve got the hump because you didn’t get a penalty.
 It was a scandalous decision and the referee has made a mess of it all.”

-Despite Redknapp’s protests, the goal was, somehow, perfectly legal.
-Whether it was morally right, is a different question entirely…
+Despite Redknapp’s protests, the goal was somehow allowed to stand.
+Whether it was morally right is a different question entirely.